seattletimes/wa-ec2/README.md

 sudo su - postgres
 createdb -T template_postgis wa_boundaryservice
 psql
-GRANT ALL PRIVILEGES ON DATABASE wa_boundaryservice TO ubuntu;
+GRANT ALL PRIVILEGES ON DATABASE wa_boundaryservice TO bitnami;
+GRANT ALL PRIVILEGES ON TABLE spatial_ref_sys TO bitnami;
+GRANT ALL PRIVILEGES ON TABLE geometry_columns TO bitnami;
 ALTER USER ubuntu WITH PASSWORD 'secret password'
 \q
 exit